-Mucormycosis or commonly known as the black fungus, is an extremely rare sinus fungal infection where fungus spreads rapidly through the blood vessels.
+Mucormycosis or commonly known as the black fungus is an extremely rare sinus fungal infection where fungus spreads rapidly through the blood vessels.
 Within a few weeks, a person can die if left untreated.
 That’s how close the sinuses are to the brain.
 Thankfully most of the sinus disease’s progression is very slow compared to mucormycosis.
-Few fungal sinus infections can also result in facial deformity.
+A few fungal sinus infections can also result in facial deformity.

 This slow progression has created a massive lack of awareness about sinusitis.
 Sinus infection is a dangerous disease and can lead to complications when left untreated, although the general public takes it easy as in most cases somehow the body can manage it for a very long time.

 In 95% of sinus disease patients, our body can heal itself without a doctor’s intervention.
 In 1%, their disease can get severe with time, and a doctor might not be of any help.
 But, doctors play a vital role in the remaining 4%.
 A doctor’s job is to identify which slot the patient fits and give treatment accordingly.
 A doctor gives the 95% lot a gentle treatment, 4% an aggressive one, and the remaining 1% do not treat.
 Due to the 95% lot, where the patients can use self-heal, the general notion is that sinus is not dangerous, making the 95% progress into completely avoidable 4% and 1% categories.